ryanczm/Analytic-Musings/_posts/2026-04-02-Hormuz-cmdty.md

 ---

-This is a post to apply the [humanistic framework](https://analytic-musings.com/2022/09/24/thinking-about-thinking/) set out in my first post to understand the Iran war situation and the causal chain of reactions/effects propagating through energy, agriculture, geopolitics etc. The idea is to identify the causal chain of effects, but not quantify their size/path, as I don't have enough skill/resources to do that.
+This is a post to apply the [humanistic framework](https://analytic-musings.com/2022/09/24/thinking-about-thinking/) set out in my first post to understand the Iran war situation and the causal chain of reactions/effects propagating through energy, agriculture, geopolitics etc. As per the framework, an action can have an effect, which we can quantify in numbers, then we can compare, aggregate or model how one effect affects another.
+However, we are not going to do that here (e.g quantifying the effect of the actions of the war on supply losses and flow losses) - to keep things simple.

 I am aware that establishing the chain of effects is one thing but quantifying their exact path in scale and time is another matter entirely.